About allotments

 About the plots

 All the sites are fitted with communal water taps that are generally within easy reach of most plots.
-We do not provide sheds, but sometimes new tenants may be able to negotiate to take over a shed owned by the outgoing tenant.
+We do not provide sheds or greenhouses, but sometimes new tenants may be able to negotiate to take over a building owned by the outgoing tenant.

 Renting an allotment does not require any experience or knowledge.
 They are open to everyone.
 There are experienced gardeners on most sites who will be happy to support new plot holders.
-There is also a large range of books available on the subject.
+There are a large range of books and websites, as well as YouTube videos on allotment gardening.

 Commitment required